-We expect to continue to incur significant research and development expenses as we pursue the development of Zimura as currently planned.
-We also expect very limited research and development expenses related to Fovista in the future, as we have terminated our Fovista development programs and have no plans for the future development of Fovista.
-As we pursue our ongoing and planned Zimura development programs and our collaborative gene therapy research programs, or as we commence any new development efforts in relation to additional product candidates we may in-license or acquire as we pursue our business plan, we expect that our overall research and development expenses will begin to increase from the current level of expenditure.
+We expect to continue to incur significant research and development expenses as we pursue the development of Zimura, our HtrA1 inhibitor program, our RHO-adRP gene therapy product candidate and the lead BEST1 gene therapy product candidate for which we hold an option from Penn and UFRF.
+We also expect to incur research and development expenses in connection with our collaborative gene therapy sponsored research programs.
+Further, we expect very limited research and development expenses related to Fovista in the future, if any, as we have terminated our Fovista development programs and have no plans for the future development of Fovista.
+As we pursue our ongoing and planned Zimura, HtrA1 inhibitor, RHO-adRP and BEST1 development programs and our collaborative gene therapy sponsored research programs, or as we commence any new development efforts in relation to additional product candidates we may in-license or acquire as we pursue our business plan, we expect that our overall research and development expenses will begin to increase from the current level of expenditure.

-Our expenses may exceed our expectations if we experience any unforeseen issue in our ongoing clinical trials, such as delays in enrollment or issues with the availability of drug supply or, if we further expand the scope of our clinical trials or collaborative research programs.
+Our expenses may exceed our expectations if we experience any unforeseen issue in our ongoing clinical trials, such as delays in enrollment or issues with the availability of drug supply, or our preclinical development programs, such as inability to develop formulations or establish manufacturing capabilities for our preclinical product candidates, or if we further expand the scope of our clinical trials, preclinical development programs or collaborative gene therapy sponsored research programs.
 Our costs may also exceed our expectations for other reasons, for example, if we experience issues with process development, establishing or scaling-up of manufacturing activities or activities to enable and qualify second source suppliers or if we decide to increase preclinical and clinical research and development activities, including by entering into new collaborative research programs, in-licensing or acquiring, and pursuing the development of, additional product candidates, building internal research capabilities or pursuing internal research efforts.

 The future development of our product candidates is highly uncertain.
-We expect the clinical development for Zimura will continue for at least the next several years.
+We expect the development of our product candidates will continue for at least the next several years.
 At this time, we cannot reasonably estimate the remaining costs necessary to complete clinical development, to complete process development and manufacturing scale-up and validation activities or to potentially seek marketing approval with respect to our product candidates.